-- Those who have received approval and are currently working on-campus will receive an automatic extension of access until at least Oct.
-31, 2020.
+- Those who have received approval and are currently working on-campus will receive an automatic extension of access until further notice.

 - Applications will be evaluated with less emphasis on demonstration of urgency of activities and a higher focus on appropriate scheduling plans, to ensure minimal person-to-person contact and low densities.

 - PIs may request additional research team members return to campus, but they are still responsible for abiding by the maximum number of approved personnel within their labs or spaces (1 person per 200 square feet).
 To ensure awareness and coordination, PIs should discuss with their department chairs before submitting a proposed schedule that adheres to the lab-specific capacities.
 The committee will continue to monitor floor and building capacities.

 - All researchers who wish to apply for on-campus access during Stage 3B must complete or have previously completed the safety training provided by The New England Consortium (TNEC).
 To schedule a training, please email: TNEC@uml.edu.

 - PIs are responsible for the management and continued supervision of personnel to ensure individuals are complying with all policies and procedures.
 This includes practicing physical distancing, wearing masks on campus, not congregating in common areas, hand hygiene, and regular cleaning and disinfecting of workspaces.
 EHS will continue to conduct inspections to assess compliance with guidelines.

 - Exceptions to the plan will be considered by the committee.
 We encourage all PIs to submit special requests for consideration if their needs fall out of the guidelines as stated in the re-entry plan, such as an extension of hours.
 The committee is open to working with all researchers and offering reasonable solutions to accommodate individual plans that better support their needs and productivity.